bondarukoleh/java_playground/info/maven.md

 You have ability to add optional dependency.
-For example there is a big project (or yours), with a lot of functionality, and developers decided that not all functionality of this project will be used often, or they force user of their project to use his implementation of some module, and for some specific functionality - they make dependencies optional.
+For example there is a big project (or yours), with a lot of functionality, and developers decided that not all functionality of this project will often be used, or they force user of their project to use his implementation of some module, and for some specific functionality - they make dependencies optional.
 When someone will add this project in his pom as a dependency, maven automatically install all not-optional dependencies from his repo, and optional won't be installed.